ecmel/vscode-html-css/README.md

 }
 ```

-If it is not possible to specify local or remote styles within HTML file, they can be specified in VS Code settings per workspace folder in `.vscode/settings.json` and will suggest for all HTML files within that workspace foler:
+If it is not possible to specify local or remote styles within HTML file, they can be specified in VS Code settings per workspace folder in `.vscode/settings.json` and will suggest for all HTML files within that workspace folder:

 ```js
 "css.styleSheets": [